Moshikol/Manager-ReadMe/README.md

 ## About me
 I'm Moshiko 27yo, I'm T1D since I was 11yo,
-I started my SW career at the Israeli ministry of defense, where I served as a software developer for 2 years.
+I started my SW career at the Israeli ministry of defense, where I served as a software developer for couple of years.
 I joined DreaMed right after I finished my military service, as a junior SW developer and worked my way up :).
 I'm an off-road driver, motor lover, and an amateur photographer.

 ### My Role